GarvGoel08/CareerPro/README.md

 - **Task Management**: Features to create, track, and manage tasks derived from study plans.

 ## Version History:
+### V-0.2 (Development)
+- Added career planner which uses AI to plan several steps you need to follow to achieve your desired goals.
+- Also Added Career Saving features for logged in users
 ### V-0.1 (Development)
 - Added Landing Page, Signup and Login with Redux to store user data